Netflix (NASDAQ:NFLX) Given a $570.00 Price Target by Jefferies Financial Group Analysts

-Netflix (NASDAQ:NFLX) has been assigned a $570.00 price target by research analysts at Jefferies Financial Group in a research note issued on Friday, Borsen Zeitung reports.
-The brokerage presently has a “buy” rating on the Internet television network’s stock.
-Jefferies Financial Group’s target price would indicate a potential upside of 5.67% from the stock’s previous close.
+Jefferies Financial Group set a $570.00 price target on Netflix (NASDAQ:NFLX) in a research report sent to investors on Thursday, Borsen Zeitung reports.
+The firm currently has a buy rating on the Internet television network’s stock.

-Other analysts also recently issued reports about the company.
-Needham & Company LLC reissued a “sell” rating on shares of Netflix in a report on Friday, July 17th.
-Sanford C. Bernstein reissued a “buy” rating and issued a $573.00 price objective on shares of Netflix in a report on Wednesday, August 19th.
-Piper Sandler lifted their target price on shares of Netflix from $500.00 to $534.00 and gave the company an “overweight” rating in a report on Friday, July 17th.
-Goldman Sachs Group reduced their price target on shares of Netflix from $670.00 to $600.00 and set a “conviction-buy” rating for the company in a research report on Friday, July 17th.
-Finally, Wells Fargo & Company reissued a “hold” rating and set a $470.00 price objective (up from $460.00) on shares of Netflix in a research report on Friday, July 17th.
-Six investment analysts have rated the stock with a sell rating, fourteen have issued a hold rating, twenty-five have assigned a buy rating and one has assigned a strong buy rating to the company.
-The stock presently has a consensus rating of “Hold” and an average price target of $498.85.
+Several other analysts also recently commented on the stock.
+Sanford C. Bernstein restated a buy rating and set a $573.00 price objective on shares of Netflix in a research report on Wednesday, August 19th.
+Morgan Stanley boosted their target price on shares of Netflix from $485.00 to $575.00 and gave the stock an overweight rating in a report on Wednesday, July 15th.
+SunTrust Banks boosted their target price on shares of Netflix from $475.00 to $530.00 and gave the stock a buy rating in a report on Friday, July 17th.
+DZ Bank restated a sell rating on shares of Netflix in a report on Friday, July 17th.
+Finally, KeyCorp started coverage on shares of Netflix in a research note on Monday, September 14th.
+They set an overweight rating and a $590.00 price target for the company.
+Six analysts have rated the stock with a sell rating, thirteen have issued a hold rating and twenty-seven have given a buy rating to the company.
+The stock has an average rating of Hold and a consensus target price of $509.07.

 About Netflix